Conditional Generative Models for Simulation of EMG During Naturalistic Movements: Introduction

-Biophysical simulations are a cornerstone of modern biomedical research and engineering, allowing initial exploration of experimental hypotheses and fast iteration of designs prior to physical implementation \cite{gerstner2012theory, halilaj2018machine}.
+\IEEEPARstart{B}{iophysical} simulations are a cornerstone of modern biomedical research and engineering, allowing initial explorations of experimental hypotheses and fast iterations of designs prior to physical implementation \cite{gerstner2012theory, halilaj2018machine}.
 Decades of continuous developments have seen such models go from a few equations, such as in Hodgkin and Huxley's hugely impactful work on spiking neurons \cite{hodgkin1952quantitative}, to highly complex physics engines and large numerical models with thousands of individual parameters \cite{breakspear2017dynamic}.
-The rapid expansion in the complexity and fidelity of biophysical simulations has played a major role in advancing their corresponding domains \cite{baby2021convolutional}, and has even generated entirely new avenues of investigation, such as neurophysiological source reconstruction and embodied artificial intelligence \cite{fuchs1998improved, caggiano2022myosuite}.
+The rapid expansion in the complexity and fidelity of biophysical simulations has played a major role in advancing their corresponding domains \cite{baby2021convolutional}, and has even generated entirely new avenues of investigation, for example, neurophysiological source reconstruction and embodied artificial intelligence \cite{fuchs1998improved, caggiano2022myosuite}.
+The importance of accurate biophysical simulations is particularly important for research which involves electromyography (EMG) time series processing, a signal finding increasing use in medical and consumer applications due to its ease of recording and rich descriptions of muscle activities\cite{wang2021novel}.
+The simulated data forms a ground truth for validating decomposition algorithms and solving inverse modelling problems\cite{farina2017man, merletti1999modeling, clarke2023deep}.
+The data can also be used to augment experimental data for improving motor control \cite{maksymenko2023myoelectric}.

-Despite their successes, the increasing complexity of biophysical simulations has come with a corresponding increase in the associated computational burden, which often limits adoption \cite{baby2021convolutional}.
-Computational complexity is particularly problematic when simulating a dynamic event which rapidly changes the modelling conditions, for example the deformation of the volume conductor in a moving forearm \cite{pereira2019anatomically}, or the changes in mechanical response of the tendons in a bending knee \cite{erdemir2016open}.
-Usually, the only solution to these types of problem is to discretise time, splitting one dynamic simulation into many individual static simulations, a task which is often computationally demanding or even unfeasible.
-A related issue is that adapting the model to new sets of parameters, such as a new individual, means that the model needs to be rerun with every parameter updated \cite{numata2016blood}, which is a major barrier to the promised ``digital twin" of personalised healthcare simulations \cite{kamel2021digital}.

-We propose that a better approach to modelling dynamic human systems is to combine transfer learning approaches with conditional generative models \cite{zhuang2020comprehensive}, training a deep latent variable model with a numerical simulation's outputs and then predicting the emissions of the interpolating system states.
-Such a model could then generate samples inexpensively for a variety of static simulations, or continually morph the emissions of a continuously evolving dynamic state.
-To achieve these aims, we propose BioMime, a hybrid conditional model that fuses elements of the variational auto-encoder (VAE) and generative adversarial network (GAN) \cite{kingma2013auto, goodfellow2014generative}.
-BioMime can accurately learn the outputs of a computationally-expensive simulation, and continuously interpolate between different stages of the system, essentially converting a static model into a dynamic one.